Everything I know about making podcasts

 What sort of podcast do you want to create?
 Will you have a cohost or ride solo?
 Will you be interviewing people or telling stories?
 Monologue or narrative?

 I can only speak to what I know — solo monologue storytelling-type podcasts.
 Then again, I am an introvert and prefer keeping things as simple as possible.
-The more people involved — the more moving parts — the harder and more complicated the process will be.
-Just something to keep in mind.
-I absolutely LOVE solo podcasting, though, so please don’t feel like you MUST have a cohost in order to get started.
+The more people involved — the more moving parts — the harder and more complicated the process will be—just something to keep in mind.
+I absolutely LOVE solo podcasting, though, so please don’t feel like you MUST have a cohost to get started.
+I can assure you that podcasting alone won’t cause you to go blind or grow hair on your palms.

 Serial or Episodic?

 For 99% of you, the answer is episodic.
-The only time you want to go with the serial format is if you’re releasing true seasons, with each season having a different theme, or if your show must be listened to in chronological order.
+The only time you want to go with the serial format is if you’re releasing actual seasons, with each season having a different theme, or if your show must be listened to chronologically.
+A great example of a serial podcast is the aptly titled Serial.

 Script or no script?